Algan1/Sorular/README.md

 Solutions to Sorting and Searching

 10.1 Sorted Merge: You are given two sorted arrays, A and B, where A has a large enough buffer at the end to hold B. Write a method to merge B into A in sorted order. pg149
+ 10.1 Sıralanmış Birleştirme: A ve B olmak üzere iki sıralı dizi verilir; sıralı olarak  B'yi A'ya birleştirmek için bir yöntem yazın.
+(Birleştirince sıraları değişiyor.)

-10.2 Group Anagrams: Write a method to sort an array ot strings so that all tne anagrnms are next to each other. pg 150
+10.2 Group Anagrams: Write a method to sort an array of strings so that all the anagrams are next to each other. pg 150 10.2 Grup Anagramları: Bir String dizisini sıralamak için öyle bir yöntem yazın ki tüm anagramlar yan yana olsun.
+ Örnek: {"one", "neo", "kitap", "patik", "para", "arap"}

 10.3 Search in Rotated Array: Given a sorted array of n integers that has been rotated an unknown number of times, write code to find an element in the array.
 You may assume that the array was originally sorted in increasing order.
+EXAMPLE
-EXAMPLE lnput:find5in{15, 16, 19, 20, 25, 1, 3, 4, 5, 7, 10, 14} Output: 8 (the index of 5 in the array) pg 150
+input:find 5 in {15, 16, 19, 20, 25, 1, 3, 4, 5, 7, 10, 14} Output: 8 (the index of 5 in the array) pg 150

+10.3 Döndürülmüş Dizi İçinde Ara: Bilinmeyen sayıda döndürülmüş sıralanmış bir n tam sayı dizisi verildiğinde, dizideki bir öğeyi bulmak için kod yazın.
+Dizinin başlangıçta artan düzende sıralandığını varsayabilirsiniz.   ÖRNEK : Dizideki 5'in indeksi Giriş: find 5 in {15, 16, 19, 20, 25, 1, 3, 4, 5, 7, 10, 14}  Çıktı: 8
+ Not: Binary search yapılacak, ama dizi "rotated" yani, ortasından sayısız kez döndürülmüş.

 10.4 Sorted Search, No Size: You are given an array-like data structure Listy which lacks a size method.
 It does, however, have an elementAt ( i) method that returns the element at index i in 0( 1) time.
 If i is beyond the bounds of the data structure, it returns -1.
 (For this reason, the data structure only supports positive integers.)
 Given a Listy which contains sorted, positive integers, find the index at which an element x occurs.
 If x occurs multiple times, you may return any index. pg 150
+10.4 Sıralı Arama, size() Yok:  belli size() methodu olmayan, Listy adında, dizi-benzeri bir veri yapısı verilir.
+Bununla birlikte, 0 indexindeki öğeyi O(1) zamanında döndüren bir elementAt(i) yöntemine sahiptir.
+Eğer veri yapısının sınırları dışındaysa, -1 döndürür.
+(Bu nedenle, veri yapısı sadece pozitif tamsayıları destekler.)
+Sıralı, pozitif tamsayılar içeren bir liste göz önüne alındığında, x öğesinin olduğu dizini bulun.
+X birden çok kez bulunursa, herhangi bir index döndürebilirsiniz.
+Not: elementAt(index) methodunu kullanarak, bunun tam tersini yapan yani herhangi elemanın indexini döndüren method yazmak.

 10.5 Sparse Search: Given a sorted array of strings that is interspersed with empty strings, write a method to find the location of a given string.